2011 to now: Attitudes towards the LGBT

 Various information sources interpreted the reason why the Obama administration chose this time to announce that it would no longer defend DOMA in court:

-- Some religious and social conservatives suggested that the timing was chosen to fire the first shot leaving up to the 2012 elections.
+Some religious and social conservatives suggested that the timing was chosen to fire the first shot leading up to the 2012-NOV presidential elections.

 "... this court is convinced that 'there exists no fairly conceivable set of facts that could ground a rational relationship' between DOMA and a legitimate government objective.
 DOMA, therefore, violates core constitutional principles of equal protection."